Azure/azure-sdk-for-python/sdk/communication/azure-communication-phonenumbers/README.md

 ### Phone Number Types overview

 Phone numbers come in two types; Geographic and Toll-Free.
-Geographic phone plans are phone plans associated with a location, whose phone numbers' area codes are associated with the area code of a geographic location.
-Toll-Free phone plans are phone plans not associated location.
+Geographic phone numbers are phone numbers associated with a location, whose area codes are associated with the area code of a geographic location.
+Toll-Free phone numbers are phone numbers with no associated location.
 For example, in the US, toll-free numbers can come with area codes such as 800 or 888.

 ### Searching and Purchasing and Releasing numbers